MicrosoftDocs/azure-docs/articles/ai-studio/how-to/deploy-models-llama.md

 ---
-title: How to use Meta Llama with Azure AI studio
+title: How to use Meta Llama chat models with Azure AI studio
 titleSuffix: Azure AI studio
-description: Learn how to use Meta Llama with Azure AI studio. ms.service: azure-ai-studio ms.topic: how-to ms.date: 07/25/2024
+description: Learn how to use Meta Llama chat models with Azure AI studio. ms.service: azure-ai-studio ms.topic: how-to ms.date: 07/25/2024